 Exclude any new sales from this calculation as what you’re looking for is how much revenue you lost from the previous month.

-A low churn rate indicates high customer satisfaction, which means more revenue for your business in the long run.
+A low churn rate indicates high customer satisfaction, which means a longer average customer lifetime and more revenue for your business in the long run.
 Because it’s much easier to keep customers than gain new ones, this is exactly what your business needs to have.

 A high churn rate is bad for any company, but it can be especially harmful to businesses like SaaS companies because they rely heavily on recurring revenue from their customers.